401244520/schictools/README.md

 4.single cell embedding and visualization

 ## Required
-*if is Anaconda you have installed anaconda, no more packages required*
+*if you have installed anaconda, no more packages required *
 sklearn
 matplotlib
 pandas